Search H-1B salary, sponsor, and LCA data. Learn how to use OFLC and employer data to benchmark wages and check approval rates.

 Start by determining what you want to learn.
 Common search filters include:

-For salary benchmarking, you'll get better results by using the SOC code rather than job title alone, since employers may use different titles for similar specialty occupation roles.
+For benchmarking, you'll get better results by using the SOC code rather than job title alone, since employers may use different titles for similar specialty occupation roles.

 Match your question to the appropriate .gov source or third-party tool: